NixOS/rfcs/rfcs/0000-rfc-process.md

 into specifics and corner-cases, and include examples of how the feature is used.

-## When you need to follow this process
+## When this process is followed

-You need to follow this process if you intend to make "substantial" changes to the Nix ecosystem.
+This process is followed when one intends to make "substantial" changes to the Nix ecosystem.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.

 * Any semantic or syntactic change to the language that is not a bugfix
 * Removing language features